juliend2/totoro/README.markdown

 --------

 * RSS feed
-* all the posts are stored in the file system, in Markdown, Textile or HTML
+* all the posts are stored on the file system, in Markdown, Textile or HTML
 * simple file-based caching of pages
-* Disqus comments
+* Disqus comments are supported in the default theme
 * Themeable (includes a simple default theme)

 Installation